 Reading is from the prescribed textbook.
 Additional, optional reading appropriate to the coverage of the course is set out in the reading guide for the course (available through WATTLE).

-Background reading: Mark Aronson, Matthew Groves and Greg Weeks, Judicial Review of Administrative Action and Government Liability (Thomson Reuters, 6th ed, 2017).
+Background reading: M Aronson, M Groves and G Weeks, Judicial Review of Administrative Action and Government Liability (7th ed, Thomson Reuters, 2022).

 Assumed KnowledgeA basic working knowledge of the material covered in the compulsory Administrative Law subject is assumed.

 Tuition fees are for the academic year indicated at the top of the page.

 Commonwealth Support (CSP) Students

 If you have been offered a Commonwealth supported place, your fees are set by the Australian Government for each course.
 At ANU 1 EFTSL is 48 units (normally 8 x 6-unit courses).
 More information about your student contribution amount for each course at Fees.

 - Unit value:

 If you are a domestic graduate coursework student with a Domestic Tuition Fee (DTF) place or international student you will be required to pay course tuition fees (see below).
 Course tuition fees are indexed annually.
 Further information for domestic and international students about tuition and other fees can be found at Fees.